Increased oversight of gun dealers is critical to prevent irresponsible and dangerous transfers of firearms.

 A 2004 report by the US Department of Justice’s Office of the Inspector General (OIG) found that ATF’s program for inspecting federal firearm licensees (FFLs), including gun dealers, importers, manufacturers, collectors, and pawnbrokers, was “not fully effective for ensuring that FFLs comply with federal firearms laws because inspections are infrequent and of inconsistent quality, and follow-up inspections and adverse actions have been sporadic.”11 While a 2013 follow-up report by OIG found that ATF had made some improvements in its inspection program, over 58% of FFLs had not been inspected within the past five years due, in part, to a lack of resources.12 A Washington Post investigation in 2010 found that, as a result of inadequate staffing, ATF was able to inspect less than 10% of FFLs in 2009 and, on average, dealers are inspected only once a decade.13

-Although only 62% of FFLs inspected in 2011 were found to be in compliance with federal gun laws,14ATF rarely revokes dealers’ licenses.
-In 2011, ATF took administrative action against 4,056 FFLs, but only revoked or denied the renewal of 71 licenses.15 A 2010 Washington Post report found that, “Criminal prosecutions of corrupt dealers are even more rare [than license revocations], about 15 in a typical year.”16
+Although only 52% of FFLs inspected in 2019 were found to be in compliance with federal gun laws,14ATF rarely revokes dealers’ licenses.
+In 2019, ATF took administrative action against over 4,500 FFLs, but only revoked or denied the renewal of 43 licenses (0.33% of those inspected).15 A 2010 Washington Post report found that, “Criminal prosecutions of corrupt dealers are even more rare [than license revocations], about 15 in a typical year.”16

 Even when ATF seeks to revoke noncompliant dealers’ licenses, the administrative process it must pursue can be subject to lengthy delays.
 The OIG’s 2013 report found that some license revocation actions took over two years to complete.17 In addition, because dealers are able to legally continue selling firearms during the revocation process, lengthy delays increase the likelihood that rogue dealers will continue to violate federal laws as they conduct their business operations.